victinifan360/Otakuru-Public-Licenses/Otakuru-Public-License-Level 2-Attribution+Personal Use.md

 ix.
 For Argentine residents only: Does not use it for parodic purposes, without authorization from the author.

+x.
+Does not use it, in other uses that are not personal, non-commercial.

 Remember that, following these conditions, we must attribute the author of the work as follows:

 "This work by [AUTHOR], is licensed under Otakuru public License Level 2, and has been used with permission”. (the space between brackets, replace it with the author's name and without the comas).